Soul Nomad & the World Eaters: Secondary characters

 Christophe's younger brother.
 Although he initially plays a small role at the beginning of the story, he is later discovered to have had a working relation with Lobo.
-When the two of them are cornered at Yesterwind HQ, Cuthbert betrays and kills Lobo, claiming that since his hands are already dirty, his brother (Christophe) should not have to sully his as well.
+When they are cornered at Yesterwind HQ, Cuthbert betrays and kills Lobo, claiming that since his hands are already dirty, his brother (Christophe) should not have to sully his as well.
 Following this, he commits suicide.
 In the Demon Path storyline, Cuthbert reveals that he originally joined Lobo to raise money to buy medicine for Christophe.
-On a side note, Cuthbert has a fear of becoming bald.
+He fears becoming bald.